flyteorg/flyte/docs/user_guide/data_types_and_io/dataclass.md

 If you're using Flytekit version below v1.11.1, your dataclass will need to decorate with `@dataclass_json` or inherit from Mashumaro's `DataClassJSONMixin`.

-If you're using Flytekit version below v1.10, you'll need to decorate with `@dataclass_json` using `from dataclasses_json import dataclass_json`
+If you're using Flytekit version less than v1.10, you'll need to add `from dataclasses_json import dataclass_json` to your imports  and decorate your dataclass with `@dataclass_json`.
+`from dataclasses_json import dataclass_json`
 :::